paulahemsi/netwhat/README.md

 [network layers explained](https://www.plixer.com/blog/network-layers-explained/)

 While TCP/IP is the newer model, the Open Systems Interconnection (OSI) model is still referenced a lot to describe network layers.
-The OSI model was developed by the International Organization for Standardization.
+The **OSI model** was developed by the International Organization for Standardization.
 There are 7 layers:

 1. **Physical** (e.g. cable, RJ45) - Actual hardware sits at this layer.
 It transmits signals over media.
+This layer includes the physical equipment involved in the data transfer, such as the cables and switches.
+This is also the layer where the data gets converted into a bit stream, which is a string of 1s and 0s.
+The physical layer of both devices must also agree on a signal convention so that the 1s can be distinguished from the 0s on both devices.

 2. **Data Link** (e.g. MAC, switches) - Translates binary (or BITs) into signals and allows upper layers to access media.
+The data link layer is very similar to the network layer, except the data link layer facilitates data transfer between two devices on the SAME network.
+The data link layer takes packets from the network layer and breaks them into smaller pieces called frames.
+Like the network layer, the data link layer is also responsible for flow control and error control in intra-network communication (The transport layer only does flow control and error control for inter-network communications).

 3. **Network** (e.g. IP, routers) - This layer determines how data is sent to the receiving device.
 It’s responsible for packet forwarding, routing, and addressing.
+The network layer is responsible for facilitating data transfer between two different networks.
+If the two devices communicating are on the same network, then the network layer is unnecessary.
+The network layer breaks up segments from the transport layer into smaller units, called packets, on the sender’s device, and reassembling these packets on the receiving device.
+The network layer also finds the best physical path for the data to reach its destination; this is known as routing.

 4. **Transport** (e.g. TCP, UDP, port numbers) - This layer coordinates data transfer between system and hosts, including error-checking and data recovery.
+The transport layer is also responsible for flow control and error control.
+Flow control determines an optimal speed of transmission to ensure that a sender with a fast connection doesn’t overwhelm a receiver with a slow connection.
+The transport layer performs error control on the receiving end by ensuring that the data received is complete, and requesting a retransmission if it isn’t.

 5. **Session** (e.g. Syn/Ack) - This layer establishes and terminates connections between devices.
-It also determines which packets belong to which text and image files.
+It also determines which packets belong to which text and image files.The session layer also synchronizes data transfer with checkpoints.
+For example, if a 100 megabyte file is being transferred, the session layer could set a checkpoint every 5 megabytes.
+In the case of a disconnect or a crash after 52 megabytes have been transferred, the session could be resumed from the last checkpoint, meaning only 50 more megabytes of data need to be transferred.
+Without the checkpoints, the entire transfer would have to begin again from scratch.

 6. **Presentation** (e.g. encryption, ASCII, PNG, MIDI) - This layer converts data to and from the Application layer.
 In other words, it translates application formatting to network formatting and vice versa.
 This allows the different layers to understand each other.
+Finally the presentation layer is also responsible for compressing data it receives from the application layer before delivering it to layer 5.
+This helps improve the speed and efficiency of communication by minimizing the amount of data that will be transferred.

 7. **Application** (e.g. SNMP, HTTP, FTP) - Most of what the user actually interacts with is at this layer.
 Web browsers and other internet-connected applications (like Skype or Outlook) use Layer 7 application protocols.
+But it should be made clear that client software applications are not part of the application layer; rather the application layer is responsible for the protocols and data manipulation that the software relies on.

 mnemonic devices to memorize the OSI network layers:

 *“All People Seem To Need Data Processing.”* (bottom to top) *“Please Do Not Throw Sausage Pizza Away.”* (top to bottom)